 “This latest analysis by the Scottish Government shows just how important that is for people living in my constituency – who would be left £2,300 worse off in the result of a hard Brexit scenario that the Tories seem to be on course for.

-“People in Rutherglen voted decisively to remain in the European Union, and the decisions taken by the Tory Government over the coming months will be vital for jobs and the future of our local economy.
+“People in Rutherglen voted decisively to remain in the European Union, and the decisions taken by the UK Government over the coming months will be vital for jobs and the future of our local economy.